algorandfoundation/docs/docs/feature-guides/transactions.md

 - [Create an Asset](./asa.md#creating-an-asset)

-### Example - Reconfigure an Asset
+### Reconfigure an Asset
 A **Reconfiguration Transaction** is issued by the asset manager to change the configuration of an already created asset.

-Here is what an example reconfiguration transaction that changes the manager address for the asset with the Id `168103` that was [created above](#example---create-an-asset).
+Here is what an example reconfiguration transaction that changes the manager address for the asset with the Id `168103` that was [created above](#create-an-asset).

 ```json
 {